Anthony-Mendola/SpotSage-v1/README.md

  ````
 ## Issue 2 that was overcome

 Used AJAX & JSON to improve the google maps and filter search feature so that the page doesn't need to be reloaded for results.

 ## What's next for the app?

 Adding time limits to reservations
+Messaging